Orange-OpenSource/OCast-iOS/README.md

 ### 2. Discovering devices

-<span style="color:red">WARNING</span>: To discover devices you need to add the Multicast Networking Additional Capability to your application, as described here : https://developer.apple.com/forums/thread/663271
+🔴 WARNING 🔴 To discover devices you need to add the Multicast Networking Additional Capability to your application, as described here : https://developer.apple.com/forums/thread/663271

 You need to call the `resumeDiscovery()` method to start the device discovery.
 Then you can be informed by the `DeviceCenter` setting the delegate or registering notifications.